 cmdkey /delete:targetname

-# Or open Credential Manager GUI
+# Or open the GUI

-control /name Microsoft.CredentialManagerClear environment variables:
+control /name Microsoft.CredentialManagerClear Git credential helper cache:

 cntlm -H -d YOUR_DOMAIN -u YOUR_USERNAME

-2. Type 2 (Challenge) - Proxy responds with a challenge containing server info
+2. Type 2 (Challenge) - proxy responds with a challenge containing server info.

-If any step fails, you get the "NTLM authentication failed" error.
+If any step fails, you get the 'NTLM authentication failed' error.

 ### NTLMv1 vs NTLMv2

-Modern corporate environments typically require NTLMv2 for security:
+Modern corporate environments typically require NTLMv2:

 cntlm -H -d DOMAIN -u username

-# Use the PassNTLMv2 value, not PassNT or PassLM### Kerberos/Negotiate Authentication
+# Use the PassNTLMv2 value, not PassNT or PassLM### Kerberos / Negotiate Authentication

 git config --global http.proxyauthmethod negotiate

-# This works best when:
+# Works best when:

 Many corporations use PAC (Proxy Auto-Configuration) files: